Ricky Ray: Toronto Argonauts

 In November 2014, following the conclusion of the Argos season, Ray had surgery to repair a torn labrum in his right (throwing) shoulder and a small tear in his right rotator cuff.
 The recovery time for the surgery was estimated to be around six months, which would allow Ray to return action in time for CFL training camp in the spring of 2015.
 However, Ray's recovery went slower than expected: As a result, the Argos placed Ray on the six-game injured list during the preseason.
 Ray missed the first 16 games of the 2015 CFL season, making his first start of the season in Week 19 against the BC Lions.
 At the time of his return, the Argos were 8–8, having clinched a playoff berth, they were fighting for a home playoff game (which they lost when they were defeated by the Lions).
 Ray played in the final regular season game and also the Eastern Semi-Final against the Hamilton Tiger-Cats.
 In the playoff game Ray completed 22 of 34 pass attempts for 220 yards with 1 touchdown and 1 interception; however Justin Medlock kicked a 47-yard field goal with no time on the clock to eliminate the Argos, thus ending their season.
 On December 3, 2015, Ray and the Argos agreed on a contract extension; preventing him from becoming a free-agent in February 2015.
 Entering the 2016 season Ray was finally 100% healed from his shoulder injury which had plagued him since November 2014.
 Ray started the first five games of the season before sustaining a knee injury as defensive lineman Vaughn Martin rolled up into him in the third quarter.
-Following the game Ricky Ray was diagnosed with an sprained MCL, and was expected to miss between three and six weeks.
+Following the game Ricky Ray was diagnosed with a sprained MCL, and was expected to miss between three and six weeks.
 Ray missed three games over the following five weeks before returning to play in the Labour Day weekend games against the BC Lions and Hamilton Tiger-Cats.
 Following their Labour Day game against the Tiger-Cats, reports surfaced suggesting Ray would miss the remainder of the 2016 CFL season with a punctured lung.
 The following day, it was announced that Ray would miss between four and six weeks with a partially deflated lung.
 This was Ray's second significant injury in 2016 and he has only played one full season since 2011.
 After missing six weeks recovering from a partially deflated lung Ray returned to the starting lineup in Week 18 of the regular season.
 However, he was unable to best the league-leading Stampeders and as a result the Argos were eliminated from playoff contention, falling to a record of 5–12.